 2] Create a new User Account

 You may have a corrupted user account and that might be triggering the error 0x800706d9.
-In which case, you can try creating a new user account and then use it to sign in to the Windows Store and see if the issue will persist.
+In which case, you can try creating a new user account and then use it to sign in to the Windows Store and see if the issue persists.

 Read: Fix 0x800706D9 Microsoft Store Error